RESEARCH STARTER

 In 1960, the FAO launched its Freedom from Hunger campaign, which sought to raise awareness of world hunger and malnutrition.
 The campaign was an unprecedented mobilization of UN agencies, governments, nongovernmental organizations, other groups, private industry, and individuals to respond to the problem of hunger on a nation-by-nation basis.

-In 1961, the FAO teamed with the United Nations to establish the World Food Programme (WFP) for distributing surplus food to needy populations.
+In 1961, the FAO teamed up with the United Nations to establish the World Food Programme (WFP) for distributing surplus food to needy populations.
 Although the WFP was not scheduled to begin operations until early 1963, food crises brought on by an earthquake in Iran, a hurricane in Thailand, and a deluge of refugees returning to a newly independent Algeria spurred the fledgling program to provide its first food assistance in the fall of 1962.

 In 1986, the FAO launched AGROSTAT, a comprehensive source of international agricultural statistics.
 Afterward, AGROSTAT evolved into FAOSTAT, a multilingual computer database that includes statistical information on agricultural resources, forestry, fisheries, food prices, food consumption, agricultural production, and trade.

-In 1994, FAO established its Emergency Prevention System (EMPRES) for Transboundary Animal and Plant Pests and Diseases.
+In 1994, the FAO established its Emergency Prevention System (EMPRES) for Transboundary Animal and Plant Pests and Diseases.
 EMPRES was created to contain highly contagious animal diseases and agricultural pests at an early stage, before widespread losses could result.

 Bibliography